Chameleon-Vision/chameleon-docs/docs/source/installation/startup-and-upgrade.rst

 -----------------
 Using Chameleon Vision UI you can run your software at startup with just one click.
-Under General Settings you'll see an option called ``Install or Update`` clicking the ``Install current version`` button will make chameleon vision run at startup
+Under General Settings you'll see an option called ``Install or Update`` clicking the ``Install current version`` button will make chameleon vision run at startup.
 .. image:: /images/UI/generaltab.PNG

 Version Upgrade